Nico Hoerner Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- The Reds had the 28th-ranked team ERA among all MLB pitching staffs (4.86).
+- The Reds' 4.86 team ERA ranked 28th among all MLB pitching staffs.

 - Reds pitchers combined to allow 213 total home runs at a clip of 1.3 per game (second-most in baseball).

-- Cessa will start for the Reds, his first of the season.
+- Greene (0-0) gets the starting nod for the Reds, his second this season.

-- The 30-year-old righty last appeared Tuesday, Oct.
-4 against the Chicago Cubs, when he started and went five innings.
+- The righty last pitched on Thursday against the Pittsburgh Pirates, when he went 3 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.